Law Enforcement IT & Security

 Trigger: Critical support system performance drops during active operational demand.

-First Response: Activate high-priority command workflow, isolate affected service boundaries, and execute continuity protocol.
+First response: Activate high-priority command workflow, isolate affected service boundaries, and execute continuity protocol.

 Stabilization: Restore essential functionality, reconcile delayed workflows, and harden recurrence controls.